Greetings to you music lovers and thrill seekers and conversationalists all across the fruited play in Rush Limbaugh and the fastest week in media.

 She opposed the TARP bailout, the first one.

-She votes for NRA type legislation.
+She votes for NRA-type legislation.

 She has won two successive elections in one of the heaviest GOP districts in the state.

-As a dem as a Democrat, she's done this.
+As a Democrat, she's done this.

-Now not only do they think something's big time wrong with Caroline Kennedy, they also think something's wrong with the governor.
+Now, not only do they think something's big time wrong with Caroline Kennedy, they also think something's wrong with the governor.

 Do you realize the scope of this?